 - The oldest male to summit was Japanese Miura Yiuchiro, age 80 on May 23, 2013

-- Apa Sherpa and Phurba Tashi both hold the record for most summits (male or female) with 21, the most recent one in 2013
+- Apa Sherpa (Thami Og), Phurba Tashi Sherpa (Khumjung) and Kami Rita (Topke) Sherpa (Thami) all hold the record for most summits (male or female) with 21, the most recent one in 2017 by Kami Rita.

 - American Dave Hahn has the most non-Sherpa summits with 15, the most recent in 2013